orbcode/orbuculum/README.md

     enableSTM32TRACE                         <---- Switch on parallel trace on the STM32
     prepareTRACE 4                           <---- Set up the TPIU for 4 bit output (or 2 or 1)

 ...be careful to set the trace width to be the same as what you've configured on the FPGA.
+While we're here it's worth mentioning the `startETM` command too, that outputs tracing data.
+That is needed for `orbmortem`.

 Building on Linux
 =================